 A hallway without natural light feels like a corridor.
 One with a plant and a warm light source feels like part of a home.

-A single potted plant at the end of a hallway draws the eye forward and adds life to an otherwise transitional space.
+A single potted plant at the end of a hallway draws the eye forward and adds life to an otherwise empty stretch.
 Low-maintenance varieties that tolerate low light include pothos, snake plants, and ZZ plants.
 All three cost $5 to $20 at a garden center or hardware store.

 For lighting, a wall-mounted sconce adds warmth and character for $20 to $50.
-If that is not an option, simply replacing a cool-white overhead bulb with a warm-toned one (2700K) costs under $5 and makes the hallway feel immediately less clinical and more welcoming.
+If that is not an option, replacing a cool-white overhead bulb with a warm-toned one (2700K) costs under $5 and makes the hallway feel immediately less clinical.

 Where to Find Affordable Decor Without Compromising on Quality